 Eric Dilley came to Startup Stillwater Accelerator with a partially-formed business idea.
 He had discovered many of Oklahoma’s well systems were not meeting the federal water safety requirements and came up with a plan to help.
 Now, he’s finding the training and support he needs to make his business thrive.

-The Meridian Technology Center for Business Development, the Oklahoma State University Riata Center for Entrepreneurship and the Stillwater Chamber of Commerce have recently partnered to develop Startup Stillwater.
+The Meridian Technology Center for Business Development, the Oklahoma State University Riata Center for Entrepreneurship, and the Stillwater Chamber of Commerce have recently partnered to develop Startup Stillwater.
 Startup Stillwater is an initiative designed to support and encourage local entrepreneurs, and their multi-session Accelerator series is the first program in this initiative.

 “This gives entrepreneurs or people exploring a business idea the opportunity to really work on the various aspects of their business with others who are like-minded and can help,” said Brad Rickelman, Meridian’s Assistant Director of the Center for Business Development.

-Each session is centered on group discussion about the week’s assignment, with Rickelman and local guest entrepreneurs sharing their expertise and insight.
+Each session is centered on a group discussion about the week’s assignment, with Rickelman and local guest entrepreneurs sharing their expertise and insight.
 Participants receive weekly assignments that may include interviewing 10 prospective customers or putting together financial projections, all following brief lectures from Rickelman.

 The organizers were intentional about offering the sessions during lunch.
 “We want to communicate that entrepreneurs shouldn’t quit their day jobs, and at the same time not to give up on their dreams either,’” said Justin Hazzard, Director of the Center for Business Development.